Open-Building-Management/emontx_sniffer/DOCS.md

 ![emonbase](https://github.com/Open-Building-Management/emontx_sniffer/raw/main/images/emonbase.png)

-Such a device, like emonpi or RFM69Pi is usually recognized as `/dev/ttyAMA0`, the same port used by bluetooth on a raspberry
+Devices like [emonPi](https://docs.openenergymonitor.org/emonpi/index.html) or [RFM69Pi](https://docs.openenergymonitor.org/emonbase/rfm69-pi.html) are usually recognized as `/dev/ttyAMA0`, the same port used by bluetooth on a raspberry

 Disabling bluetooth requires to modify `/boot/config.txt` and to add the following lines at the end :
 ```